-Module Configurations Exception rule Release specific requests so that they do not apply to the bot management module.
-For example, traffic from specified IPs of partners or test traffic carrying specific User-Agent.
-Custom bot rules Customizable and flexible bot management rules, supporting multiple identification mechanisms and providing flexible disposal options.
-For example, delay the response of half of the automated shopping cart crawlers and silently dispose of the other half.
-Basic bot management Identify bot tools and control them by combining the User-Agent header and client IP within the request with the corresponding features of search engines and tools.
-For example, allow search engine bots to access website resources.
+Module Configurations Custom bot rules Customizable and flexible bot management rules, supporting and providing flexible disposal options.
+For example, delay the automated shopping cart crawlers and silently dispose of the he response of half of the Basic feature management Identify bot tools and control them by combining the User-Agrequest with the corresponding features of search engines a For example, allow search engine bots to access website res nd tools.
+Client reputation Identify malicious bots and provide control by combining the database. client IP with the threat intelligence

-Client reputation Identify malicious bots and provide control by combining the client IP with the threat intelligence database.
 For example, intercept bot behavior that uses flash dial IP and other proxy device pools for malicious access.
 Bot intelligence Quickly deploy bot identification mechanisms, integrate multiple bot feature identification mechanisms, quickly deploy, identify and analyze website traffic patterns.
 It provides a clear view of user and bot visitors by automatically analyzing and classifying traffic and allows for appropriate disposal decisions for different types of traffic.
 Active detection Identify human browser clients (not applicable to native mobile apps) by verifying the client's runtime environment and access behavior through Cookie and JavaScript.